 Fewer and fewer Americans identify with mainline Protestantism,

-according to the Pew Research Center’s Religious Landscape Study (above, right).
+according to the Pew Research Center’s Religious Landscape Study (above).

 Declining faster than the Catholic church, the total number of mainline Protestant adults (includes multiple denominations) has decreased by more than 5-million in the last decade; that's a drop of nearly 10% of all members, meanwhile the population grew by 11%.

 On top of that, every year more than 4000 churches close their doors compared to just over 1000 new church starts, says the Francis A. Schaeffer Leadership Institute (acknowledging that numbers vary by survey).
-The Institute's reseach reveals that most leave because they're disillusioned or are victims of spiritual, emotional or physical abuse.
+The Institute's reseach reveals that most members have left (those 4000 churches) because they're disillusioned or are victims of spiritual, emotional or physical abuse.